Unleash/unleash/docs/sdks/java.md

 **b) Via a UnleashContextProvider**

 This is a bit more advanced approach, where you configure a unleash-context provider.
-By doing this you do not have rebuild or pass the unleash-context object to every place you are calling unleash.isEnabled.
+By doing this you do not have to rebuild or to pass the unleash-context object to every place you are calling `unleash.isEnabled`.

 The provider typically binds the context to the same thread as the request.
 If you are using Spring the UnleashContextProvider will typically be a ‘request scoped’ bean.